douglasramos/pcs3443-escola-aviacao/README.md

 # Escola Aviação (Voe Mais)

-This project consists of a corporate system for aviation schools
+This project consists of a corporate system for aviation schools.

 ## Setup